eloff/riverdb/README.md

 for the normalized query.
 -->

-You can use this for logging/auditing, query rewriting, fully customizable multi-master partitioning, caching with automatic invalidation, high availability/failover, upgrading PostgreSQL without downtime, extending the protocol, joining/querying/merging data from other data sources, custom authentication, basically anything you can do with a programmable middlware between your application and PostgreSQL.
+You can use this for logging/auditing, query rewriting, fully customizable multi-master partitioning, caching with automatic invalidation, real-time functionality based on the PostgreSQL replication stream, high availability/failover, upgrading PostgreSQL without downtime, extending the protocol, joining/querying/merging data from other data sources, custom authentication, basically anything you can do with a programmable middlware between your application and PostgreSQL.

 We'll be providing a number of paid apps/plugins on top of River DB to make using and operating PostgreSQL easier and more enjoyable with an